craftzcode/create-craftzcode/README-Old.md

          ```
        - Initialize the connection of `tRPC` and `Next.js`.
          - Add the `@craftzcode/api` package in `dependencies` of the `web/packages.json`.
+         - Mount the provider in the root of your application `(e.g. app/layout.tsx when using Next.js)`.
          - Create the `app/api/trpc/[tprc]/route.ts` with the following code.
            ```ts
            import { appRouter, createTRPCContext } from '@craftzcode/api'